Greater roadrunner: Taxonomy and systematics

-Prehistoric remains indicate that up until 8,000 years ago, the greater roadrunner was found in sparse forests rather than scrubby deserts; only later did it adapt to arid environments.
+Prehistoric remains indicate that until 8,000 years ago, the greater roadrunner was found in sparse forests rather than scrubby deserts; only later did it adapt to arid environments.
 Due to this, along with human transformation of the landscape, it has recently started to move northeast of its normal distribution.
 Sparse forests can be found in these parts, in an environment similar to the prehistoric North American Southwest.

 Description

-The roadrunner is about 52–62 cm long, has a 43–61 cm wingspan and weighs 221–538 g.
+The greater roadrunner is about 52–62 cm long, has a 43–61 cm wingspan, and weighs 221–538 g.
 It stands around 25–30 cm tall and is the largest cuckoo of the Americas.
 The upper body is mostly brown with black streaks and sometimes pink spots.
 The neck and upper breast are white or pale brown with dark brown streaks, and the belly is white.
 A crest of brown feathers sticks up on the head, and a bare patch of orange and blue skin lies behind each eye; the blue is replaced by white in adult males (except the blue adjacent to the eye), and the orange (to the rear) is often hidden by feathers.
 Males and females have identical plumage.
 Females are slightly smaller, on average 2 cm shorter and 30 g lighter than males.
-The long stout beak is grayish brown to gray and has a hooked tip.
+The long, stout beak is grayish brown to gray and has a hooked tip.
 Roadrunners have four toes on each zygodactyl foot; two face forward, and two face backward.
 The toes are brown in color and have pale gold spots.

 Although capable of limited flight, it spends most of its time on the ground, and can run at speeds up to 20 mph.
 Cases where roadrunners have run as fast as 26 mph have been reported.
 This is the fastest running speed clocked for a flying bird, but not nearly as fast as the 40 mph of the completely flightless and much larger ostrich.